Scuba Diving in Bunaken: Best Dive Sites + Eco Dive Resorts

 Want to explore the best dive sites in Bunaken?
 Discover everything you need to know about diving in North Sulawesi, including the best time to visit and eco-friendly dive resorts for a sustainable scuba vacation.

 Established as one of the country’s first marine protected areas back in 1991, Bunaken has well and truly asserted its reputation as one of Indonesia’s top dive destinations.
+Having dived all over the archipelago, this is still one of our favourite spots to return to.

-Bunaken National Marine Park is particularly famed for its wall dives.
-Some plunge hundreds of metres into the depths below.
-Blanketed in a dazzling array of hard and soft corals in every imaginable colour, these walls are a magnet for divers.
+Some of Bunaken’s underwater walls plunge hundreds of metres into the depths below.
+Blanketed in a dizzying array of hard and soft corals in every imaginable colour, they are a magnet for scuba divers.

 Beyond Bunaken, the park also encompasses the muck diving sites of Manado Bay.
 Here, unique critters like frogfish, mandarin fish and mimic octopus can be spotted in the nutrient-rich, silty environments.